-- Represents a major educational non-profit institution in a significant investigation by the New York Attorney General’s Office concerning the institution’s governance.
+- Represented a major educational non-profit institution in a significant investigation by the New York Attorney General’s Office concerning the institution’s governance.

 - Represented Board Audit Committee of health insurance provider in internal investigation related to allegations of poor internal and audit controls.

-- Represents one of the nation’s largest secular healthcare systems in response to data breach involving lost laptop with extensive database of research participants.
-Counseled client on investigation of incident, including supervising digital forensics investigation and data security improvements, coordinated breach notification compliance under HIPPA and state law, public relations strategy, and law enforcement interaction.
+- Represented one of the nation’s largest secular healthcare systems in response to data breach involving lost laptop with extensive database of research participants.
+Counseled client on investigation of incident, including supervising digital forensics investigation and data security improvements, coordinated breach notification compliance under HIPAA and state law, public relations strategy, and law enforcement interaction.